Sequencing, forensic analysis and genetic analysis

 Contents

-Established methods of DNA sequencing, genetic and forensic analysis all depend upon the use of fluorescently-labelled oligonucleotides and/or fluorescent deoxy- or dideoxy-nucleoside triphosphates.
-These technologies have one other common thread – they require a DNA polymerisation step.
-This can be the polymerase chain reaction (genetic analysis in STR analysis), a single nucleotide extension (mini-sequencing in SNP analysis), or a combination of polymerisation and DNA chain termination (Sanger DNA sequencing).
+Established methods of DNA sequencing, genetic and forensic analysis all depend on the use of labelled oligonucleotides and/or deoxy- or dideoxy-nucleoside triphosphates, and require a DNA polymerization step.
+This can be the polymerase chain reaction (genetic analysis in STR analysis), a single nucleotide extension (mini-sequencing in SNP analysis), or a combination of polymerization and DNA chain termination (Sanger sequencing).

 The Polymerase Chain Reaction (PCR)